 4. Make it a local one

-My local has a sweet little NYE party every year.
+Many local pubs or bars have a sweet little NYE party every year.
 All you have to do is rock up, pay a 2 quid entry fee, and you are free to savour the delights of small town UK.
 Afterwards you have the added bonus of being home all tucked up in bed in under 20 minutes, instead of stuck on some horrendous night bus for 4 hours, or paying astronomical prices for a hotel room in the city.
 It really depends what you want from your NYE.

 5. Convince your mates to have a party

 This is especially diabolical.
 You get all the great benefits of a party; intimate crowd, time spent with people you like, no long queues for the bar or the toilet, with none of the downsides.
 You don’t have to worry about your house being ruined, or the clear up the next day, and all it will cost you is a bottle of wine!